 - You have an electric vehicle: to determine if you will produce enough solar energy tomorrow to charge your vehicle; or if not, charge it (partly) overnight at low tariffs instead.

 Forecast.Solar relies on data provided by the EU Photovoltaic geographical information system and your solar panels must be in a location that is covered by this tool.
-Data is currently not available for most of the Asia Pacific region.
+Data is available for almost the entire world.

 To use the Forecast.Solar integration, it will need some information about your solar panel system: latitude, longitude, declination, azimuth and total modules power.